pdemeulenaer/cicd-databricks-github/README.md

 CD:

-* Deploy & trigger integration tests (dummy, so far unrelated to the use case)
+* Deploy & trigger integration tests (dummy from original repo, hence so far unrelated to the use case)

 * Validation job: run the scoring function on the test dataset